Could Missouri's 'stand your ground' law apply to the Super Bowl celebration shooters?

 The issue was raised when Kyle Rittenhouse, a white teen, was acquitted of killing two people and wounding a third during a 2020 protest against racism and police brutality in Kenosha, Wisconsin, after testifying he acted in self-defense.
 Rittenhouse's actions became a flashpoint in the debate over guns, vigilantism and racial injustice in the U.S.

-The 2012 shooting death of Trayvon Martin, a Black 17-year-old, by George Zimmerman also spurred a landmark case involving Florida's stand your ground law.
-Zimmerman, a self-appointed neighborhood watchman who thought Martin looked suspicious, was acquitted.
+The shooting death of Trayvon Martin, a Black 17-year-old, by George Zimmerman also spurred concerns about stand your ground laws.
+Zimmerman, a self-appointed neighborhood watchman who thought Martin looked suspicious, wasn't arrested for 44 days after the Feb.
+26, 2012, shooting as police in Sanford, Florida, insisted that Florida's stand your ground law prohibited charges.

+Zimmerman was eventually arrested and charged, but his attorneys chose not to pursue a stand your ground claim, which could have resulted in the dismissal of murder changes as well as immunity from prosecution.
+But during the trial, the law was essentially used as part of his self-defense argument.
+Jurors found him not guilty.

 In Georgia, which also has a stand your ground law, three white men accused of fatally shooting Ahmaud Arbery in 2020 claimed self-defense.
 Travis McMichael, his father Greg McMichael and neighbor William "Roddie" Bryan claimed they chased Arbery, who was Black, because they thought he was a burglar.
 All three were convicted of murder.